jonaskohl/CapsLockIndicator/README.md

 <p align="center"><br /></p>

 # Edit & compile source code
-You need Microsoft Visual Studio 2019 to edit and compile the source code.
-CapsLock Indicator has no other dependencies other than the Microsoft .NET SDK 4.5.
+You need Microsoft Visual Studio 2019 and the Microsoft .NET 4.7.1 SDK to edit and compile the source code.

 # Contributing
 If you have a feature suggestion or a bug to file **and you are able to implement this in the code**, feel free to [open a pull request](https://github.com/jonaskohl/CapsLockIndicator/pulls).
 If you only want to report a bug or suggest a feature, [open a new issue](https://github.com/jonaskohl/CapsLockIndicator/issues/new).